 Now, I could point to 2008 when LMVTX experienced significant loses, wiping out its gains of the past 15+ years.
 But that’s not the point!
 In fact, 2008 could have been the best time to buy LMVTX.
 The point is that LMVTX is not the type of investment I’m willing to stick with through good times and bad.
 It’s just too expensive.
 (If you are interested in the LMVTX story, Tom Lauricella from the WSJ wrote a great piece on Bill Miller back in 2008.)

 So now that we are in an up market, take a good, hard look at your investments and ask yourself the following question: Would I stick with these investments if they dropped 30% this year?
 If the answer is no, you need to rethink your investments NOW, not when the market drops.

 This last tip is critical.
 Getting out of debt is the only way to truly take advantage of your investments, without making emotional decisions.
 Not to mention, all of the other benefits, like not wasting money on interest or having fund tied up to payments each month.

 When we have too much debt, it can cause us to make bad investing and business decisions.
 It’s one thing to see the market going down; it’s another to watch your investments fall while you’re sitting on high interest credit card debt and a mortgage you can’t afford.
 I’ve seen the same problem with folks in highly leveraged real estate deals.

 I’ve been fortunate in that my wife and I have very little debt.
 My online businesses have zero debt, the mortgages on our rental properties are very manageable and more than covered by rent, and the only personal debt we have is a mortgage.
 This allows us to make investing and business decisions that aren’t based on cash flow issues or a need for capital.
 It may take time to get there (it did for us), but it’s well worth the effort.

-If you have any tips on how to survive a falling market, share them in the comments below.
+If you have any tips on how to survive a falling market, or how you’re preparing for one now, please share them in the comments below.